chiragpandey15/CSCI-526/README.md

 ### Platforms
 Sling it On! is a strategy shooter and platform builder game developed using Unity.
 This exciting game is available for players to enjoy as a WebGL build.
 With this build, players can experience the game in their web browser without additional downloads or installations.
 Get ready to slingshot your way through challenging levels and collect platforms to reach your final goal!

+## Detailed Design
+The player uses a slingshot to create platforms to progress through the level.
+The game aims to navigate through the level, collect platform orbs, and reach the checkpoints while avoiding spikes, getting killed by the enemy, and falling into lava.
+At the beginning of each level, the player is presented with a starting point and a clear goal at the end of the level.
+The player must use their slingshot to shoot platforms made of various materials, such as default and ice create a path to the end goal.
+The player must aim and shoot the slingshot at the right angle and with enough force to make the platform land in the right spot.
+The player can also use different platforms with unique properties, such as disappearing, making the gameplay more varied and challenging.
+As the player progresses through the level, they must traverse through the level using different powerups that help them protect from lava/enemies and provide higher jumping abilities to collect the keys and scattered orbs.
+These orbs can be used to increase the count of platforms.
+The checkpoints are placed strategically throughout the level, allowing players to restart from a specific point if they fall or make a mistake.
+Overall, this game offers a unique and challenging twist on the classic platformer genre by incorporating slingshot mechanics to create platforms and navigate through the levels while collecting orbs and reaching checkpoints.